smoeding/puppet-openssl/REFERENCE.md

 Data type: `String`

 The file extension used for files created on the client.
-This parameter is ignored on Debian based distributions as the `update-ca-certificates` tool requires certificates to be installed using the `.crt` extension.
+This parameter is ignored on Debian and RedHat based distributions as the operating system specific tools require certificates to be installed using the `.crt` extension.

 Default value: `'crt'`